-Using the title “nurse" carries particular meaning and conveys a level of knowledge and skill in managing the health care of a client.
+The reserved title “nurse" carries significant meaning and conveys a level of knowledge and skill in managing the health care of a client.
 The Health Professions Act restricts the use of reserved titles, abbreviations of the title, or an equivalent title in another language for use by registrants of a regulatory college.
-Only individuals who are registered with BCCNM may use a reserved nursing title in B.C. and the permission to do so is granted as part of registration with BCCNM.
+Only registrants of BCCNM may use a reserved nursing title when practicing in B.C.

-Test your "use of titles" know-how with the scenarios below, created from real practice support questions.
+Test your "use of title" know-how with the scenarios below.

 Brianna is a new graduate who recently registered with BCCNM.
 While preparing to write her nursing exam, she is working in her first job as a nurse.
-During her orientation, a colleague tells her she should sign LGN after her name.
-Brianna thought she was supposed to use the title RN Provisional but now she's not sure.
+During her orientation, a colleague tells her she should sign LGN, for licensed graduate nurse, after her name.
+Brianna thought she was supposed to use the title RN provisional but now she's not sure.

-Brianna is right: she has provisional registration and should use the title Registered Nurse (Provisional) or RN(P).
-She can sign her documentation as RN(P).
+Brianna is right: she has provisional registration and should use the title and sign her documentation as registered nurse (provisional) or RN(P).
 When Brianna passes the NCLEX, her provisional registration will automatically convert to practising and she can use the title RN.

-Licensed Graduate Nurses (LGNs) are nurses granted registration with RNABC in B.C. prior to October 1, 1990.
+Licensed graduate nurses (LGNs) are nurses granted registration with the college prior to October 1, 1990.
 This title is no longer issued.
-An LGN may perform or provide the same service as RNs.
+LGNs provide the same service as RNs.

-While using PHN is optional, Matt should include his title, LPN, when signing his documentation.
-Nurses are required to sign their client documentation using a title that reflects their registration class, such as LPN, RN, RPN or RN(C).
+Nurses sign their documentation using a title that reflects their registration class, such as LPN, RN, RPN, or RN(C).
 Matt includes his title, LPN, when signing his documentation.

-When Matt signs his documentation and includes his title, he reflects his scope of practice and demonstrates professional accountability and responsibility.
+When Matt signs his documentation and includes his reserved title, he reflects his scope of practice and shows professional accountability and responsibility.